 - Cook pasta according to the package instructions, take it out at “al dente” as you will cook it more in the next steps.

 - I'm using rotisserie chicken in this recipe, but if you are using raw chicken breast then cube it, toss in jerk seasoning and cook until it's golden and cooked through.
-Then remove from the pot, and set aside to use later.
+Then remove from the pot, and set aside to add later.

 - Add vegetable oil to a heavy bottomed pot, and saute bell peppers with green onions.
 Add the minced garlic and cook until it’s fragrant.

 - Add jerk seasoning to the pot.

 - Add double cream, chicken and vegetable stock to the pot.
 Simmer for a few minutes or until the sauce thickens, mix in the parmesan in the sauce and then mix in the pasta.